Enrique Angelelli: La Rioja

 On 13 June 1973, Angelelli went to Anillaco, Menem's birth town, to preside over the patronal feasts.
 He was met by a mob led by merchants and landowners, among them Amado Menem, the governor's brother, and his sons César and Manuel.
-The mob entered the church by force, and when Angelelli suspended the celebrations and left, they threw stones at him.
+The mob entered the church by force.
+When Angelelli suspended the celebrations and left, they threw stones at him.
 Governor Menem withdrew his support for the co-operative citing "social unrest".
 Angelelli denounced conservative groups, called off religious celebrations in the diocese, and declared a temporary interdict against the Menems and their supporters.

-The Superior General of the Jesuits, Pedro Arrupe, and the Archbishop of Santa Fe, Vicente Faustino Zazpe, sent by the Holy See as an overseer, visited La Rioja and supported Angelelli, who had offered his resignation and asked the Pope to ratify his actions or withdraw his trust.
+The Superior General of the Jesuits, Pedro Arrupe, and the Archbishop of Santa Fe, Vicente Faustino Zazpe, sent by the Holy See as an overseer, visited La Rioja in 1973 and supported Angelelli, who had offered his resignation and asked the Pope to ratify his actions or withdraw his trust.
 Before Zazpe, the interdicted demanded Angelelli's removal, while military marches were broadcast through a loudspeaker.
-Almost all priests of the diocese met with Zazpe to support Angelelli and told him that "the powerful manipulated the faith to preserve an unjust and oppressed situation of the people" and to take advantage of the "cheap, underpaid workforce".
+Almost all priests of the diocese met with Zazpe to support Angelelli and his involvement in labor politics.